Tello vs. Google Fi: Which flexible prepaid carrier is the best?

 Google Fi has three plans, but it started with the base Flexible plan.
 This plan costs $20 per month with unlimited talk and text with data available at $10 per gigabyte.
 You only pay for what you use with Google Fi, so if you only use 500MB of data, you only pay around $5 for data.
 While this plan can get expensive quickly, Bill Protection kicked in at 6GB of usage, and data is free.
 However, your data slows at 15GB of usage with this plan.

-The unlimited plus has all of the base features for the Flexible with up to 22GB of high-speed data.
-This plan starts at $70 per month, which is a bit steep.
+The unlimited plus has all of the base features for the Flexible with up to 50GB of high-speed data.
+This plan starts at $65 per month for a single line.
 Both of these plans also come with hotspot usage and data-only SIM support.
 A data-only SIM can be used with another device that only needs data service.
 This can be especially useful if you travel abroad and need a reliable internet connection for multiple devices.

 Still, most people don't need these international features.
-The Simply Unlimited plan gives you the same 22GB of data as the larger plan but for $60 per month.
+The Simply Unlimited plan gives you the same 35GB of data as the larger plan but for $50 per month.
 You give up most international features, including roaming, but you get more than 200 international calling locations for free.
 International roaming is not included.
 You also give up hotspot and the data-only SIM feature.
 If you don't need those, this plan is a great way to save some money.

 While Google Fi is pretty expensive for a single line, things change when you bring the family along.
 You can add up to six lines to your Fi account, and you get a discount the more you add.
-For example, the Simply Unlimited plan comes down to $30 per line with three lines.
-Unlimited plus comes down to $45 per line with four lines.
+For example, the Simply Unlimited plan comes down to $25 per line with three lines with Unlimited Plus down to $45 per line.

 Tello vs. Google Fi: Will your phone work?

 Both carriers will work with nearly any unlocked phone.
 So if you have an unlocked device with support for T-Mobile's LTE or 5G network, you can get connected.
-Tello sells a modest selection of cheap Androids and iPhones, mostly refurbished, but some good choices include the Galaxy A50 and the OnePlus Nord N200 5G.
+Tello sells a modest selection of cheap Androids and iPhones, mostly refurbished, but there are some new options like the OnePlus Nord N200 5G.

 Google Fi is a bit more complicated with two tiers of phone support.
 The first is Compatible with Fi; this level uses the T-Mobile network and works with most unlocked phones.
-Next is Designed for Fi; these phones use both Google Fi's coverage partners and a few extra features like a Google VPN automatic Wi-Fi connection.
-You can see what level of support your phone will have when you sign up.
+Next is Designed for Fi: These phones use both Google Fi's coverage partners and a few extra features like a Google VPN automatic Wi-Fi connection.
+Google's Pixel phone and Samsung's Galaxy S20 and newer phones are Designed for Fi compatible.

+You can check your phone before signing up at Google Fi's website.
+It's also worth noting that iPhones don't yet have access to 5G on Google Fi, even though they're technically compatible.

 Tello vs. Google Fi: Which should you get?